Claiming expenses for employees

 The expense was "wholly and exclusively" for your work.

-(Complicated rules apply here for travel expenses, which I’ll go into in a separate article.)
+(Complicated rules apply here for travel expenses, which you can read more about using the link provided.)

 For non-travel expenses, if the expenditure has a dual purpose, business and non-business, then unless you can work out part of it that was just for business, you can't claim any of it.